ModelDBRepository/138379/readme.txt

          with the upcoming versions 8.2 and 9.0 of NEURON.
 Updated to use post ~2011 signature of mcell_ran4_init function and fix hashseed2 argument.
+20230420 Updated MOD files for compatibility with the new data
+         structures in the upcoming version 9.0 of NEURON.